Electrician Degree Programs and Career Options

 Associate's degree in Electrical Technology

 Class lectures offer information on technical knowledge and theory.
 Most programs also contain computer programs for calculating circuits, and a training component for students to get hands-on experience.
-In order to earn an associate degree, students must also complete general education courses.
+In order to earn an associate degree, students must also complete general education courses, in addition to courses such as circuits and wiring, electrical code and theory, and reading blueprints.
 Common course subjects are:

 - Analyzing electrical systems